When and where is the 2014 University Commencement?

 Are children allowed at the University Commencement ceremony?

 Children are welcome at University Commencement.
-All children must have a ticket to attend unless they can be held on an adult's lap.
+All children over the age of three must have a ticket to attend unless they can be held on an adult's lap.

 Please keep in mind that the University Commencement is a very crowded outdoor event with no extra space to move around and may prove to be a challenging environment for small children.
 Weather may vary, so please be prepared for a variety of conditions.